Uniform distribution via lattices: from point sets to sequences: Applications in Uniform Distribution Theory

-Weyl \cite{Weyl} started to investigate equi-distributed sequences on the unit interval, usually of the type $(\alpha n)$mod 1 for $\alpha$ an irrational number.
-The arguably most famous sequence with low discrepancy is due to van der Corput \cite{vanderCorput} for which we will obtain novel bounds.
-For an overview on these and related questions see the survey by Faure, Kritzer and Pillichshammer \cite{FaureKritzerPillichshammer}.
-Since $S^\Box_{b,1}$ is the van der Corput sequence in base $b$, Theorem \ref{thm_main} then easily gives upper bounds for various discrepancies of van der Corput sequences, but first note that if $h_m^\infty\leq C$, then the next term appears naturally in our upper bounds:
+Weyl \cite{Weyl} started to investigate equidistributed sequences on the unit interval, usually of the type $(\alpha n)$mod 1 for $\alpha$ an irrational number.
+The arguably most famous sequence with low discrepancy, for which we will obtain novel bounds, is due to van der Corput \cite{vanderCorput}.
+For an overview on these and related questions, see the survey by Faure, Kritzer and Pillichshammer \cite{FaureKritzerPillichshammer}.
+Since $S^\Box_{b,1}$ is the van der Corput sequence in base $b$, Theorem \ref{thm_main} then easily gives upper bounds for various discrepancies of van der Corput sequences.
+However, note that whenever $h_m^\infty\leq C$, the next term appears naturally in our upper bounds with $N=\sum_{j=0}^{n}\epsilon_j b^{j}$: